magento/magento2-functional-testing-framework/docs/credentials.md

 ....
 ```

-Or add new key & value pairs for your own credentials.
+Or add new key/value pairs for your own credentials.
 The keys use the following format:

 ```conf
 <vendor>/<key_name>=<key_value>